What about the new PMP® exam?

 - Log in to Pluralsight.

-- You will see a list of all the courses you've viewed on the Pluralsight platform, along with the Completion %.
-To the left of the PMP® course titles you've completed, you will see an award icon.
+- You'll see a list of all the courses you've viewed on the Pluralsight platform, along with the Completion %.
+To the left of the PMP® course titles you've completed, you'll see an award icon.

 Click on that icon to retrieve your certificate of completion.
 You can access the certificate at anytime.